-- a) Proposed project is a capital improvement project and not part of a preventive maintenance program or regular custodial care program; - b) Municipality or regional housing authority will provide 50 percent of the total project cost as matching funds for the state grant and that money received by the municipality or regional housing authority from the state will not be used for the matching funds except money received under - 1) AS 29.60.850 29.60.879 (community revenue sharing program);
+- 1. Proposed project is a capital improvement project and not part of a preventive maintenance program or regular custodial care program; - 2.
+Municipality or regional housing authority will provide 50 percent of the total project cost as matching funds for the state grant and that money received by the municipality or regional housing authority from the state will not be used for the matching funds except money received under - A. AS 29.60.850 29.60.879 (community revenue sharing program); - B. AS 29.60.450, AS 43.75.130, and 43.75.137 (shared fisheries business taxes);

-- 2) AS 29.60.450, AS 43.75.130, and 43.75.137 (shared fisheries business taxes); - 3) AS 43.52.200 43.52.295 (excise tax on overnight accommodations on commercial passenger vessels); and - 4) a transfer agreement between the state and a municipality pursuant to a sale under AS 35.10.120; - c) Municipality or regional housing authority has secured and will maintain adequate property loss insurance for the replacement cost of the harbor facility or has an adequate program of insurance; - d) Municipality or regional housing authority has a preventive maintenance plan for the harbor facility and will be adequately adhering to the preventive maintenance plan after completion of the proposed project.
+- C. AS 43.52.200 43.52.295 (excise tax on overnight accommodations on commercial passenger vessels); and - D. a transfer agreement between the state and a municipality pursuant to a sale under AS 35.10.120; - 3.
+Municipality or regional housing authority has secured and will maintain adequate property loss insurance for the replacement cost of the harbor facility or has an adequate program of insurance; - 4.
+Municipality or regional housing authority has a preventive maintenance plan for the harbor facility and will be adequately adhering to the preventive maintenance plan after completion of the proposed project. - 5.
+Harbor facility has safety ladders installed on the harbor facility's floats or the proposed project will include safety ladders on the harbor facility's new floats.